You may skip to the acutal setup.

 As expected, the installer collapsed in the middle of the

-installation, when it tried to install grub-efi-amd64-signed
+installation, when it tried to install grub-efi-amd64-signed.
+I got

 into the same error dialog box.